On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-Above we reduce the general case to the symmetric one so that we restrict ourselves with considering a symmetric curve $F(x,y)=F(y,x)$.
-So we would like to find some canonical forms of the curve containing only 2 parameters.
+Above we reduce the general case to the symmetric case so that we restricted ourselves to considering a symmetric curve $F(x,y)=F(y,x)$.
+So now we would like to find some canonical forms of the curve that may contain only two parameters.

 There are two obvious canonical forms which can be obtained for the curve $F(x,y)=0$.
 These two forms correspond to two canonical forms of elliptic integrals in the Euler differential equation \re{el_DD}.